sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 </figure>

 **(Task 1) Reading placards and finding background information about artworks:**
 The search and QR scan options allow users to quickly find the pages for artworks.
-All artwork pages include an image of the work and ID information, such as title, artist, date, etc.
+All artwork pages include an image of the work and ID information, such as title, artist, date, etc, that might usually be placed on placards.

 <figure>
 <img src="../assets/images/joyce-sketch-2.jpg" alt="Joyce’s Sketch 2" style="max-width: 100%;"/>